ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 ```
 fastq_quality_filter -Q 64 -q 30 -p 50 -i IowaCorn_4539522.3.fastq | gzip -9c > IowaCorn_4539522.3.qc.fastq.gz
 ```
-*Note: found undocumented info on -Q: http://seqanswers.com/forums/showthread.php?t=9357: "Yeah, I found out about that -Q parameter on SEQanswers, it's "undocumented" in the Fastx toolkit.
-If the quality scores for your libraries are in the fastq sanger format (ascii(phred+33)), rather than the fastq illumina format (ascii(phred+64)), you would use the -Q33 parameter. fastq_quality_filter automatically assumes fastq illumina quality scores.
+*Note: found undocumented info on -Q: https://www.biostars.org/p/137049/ and http://seqanswers.com/forums/showthread.php?t=9357: "If the quality scores for your libraries are in the fastq sanger format (ascii(phred+33)), rather than the fastq illumina format (ascii(phred+64)), you would use the -Q33 parameter. fastq_quality_filter automatically assumes fastq illumina quality scores.
 See here for original explanation: http://seqanswers.com/forums/showthread.php?t=6701"*

 Then, get the quality stats of the trimmed output file is through `fastx_quality_stats -i IowaCorn_4539522.3.qc.fastq.gz -o IowaCorn_4539522.3_qc_quality.txt`